Jaboukie Young-White

 Jaboukie Young-White (born July 24, 1994) is an American comedian, actor, writer and musician.

-Young-White first gained recognition at a young age as a stand-up comedian, through which he made his television debut as a guest performer on two episodes of The Tonight Show Starring Jimmy Fallon (2017–2018).
+Young-White first gained recognition at a young age as a comedian, through which he made his television debut as a guest performer on two episodes of The Tonight Show Starring Jimmy Fallon (2017–2018).
 After his film debut in the black comedy Rough Night (2017), he co-wrote the Netflix mockumentary television series American Vandal (2018).
 His subsequent films included his first leading role in Dating and New York (2021), alongside supporting parts in Someone Great (2019) and C'mon C'mon (2021), and voice roles in Strange World (2022) and Ruby Gillman, Teenage Kraken (2023).

 On television, Young-White played recurring parts on Awkwafina Is Nora from Queens (2020–2021) and Only Murders in the Building (2021–2022).

 Early life

 Young-White was born to Jamaican immigrants and raised in Harvey, Illinois.
 He later attended Marian Catholic High School followed by DePaul University, where he became involved in improv comedy through the collegiate improvisation program "The Titanic Players".
-He ultimately left DePaul in his senior year to pursue his comedy career full-time.
+He ultimately left DePaul in 2016 during his senior year to pursue comedy full-time.